-Keeping it short, conflict is the clash of two (or more – but in photography, it’s best to keep it simple) elements that oppose the values of its opposite.
-Creating conflicts are everywhere in life, and with this guide, you’ll see it on a more basic level.
+Keeping it short, conflict is the clash of two (or more, but in photography it’s best to keep it simple) elements that oppose the values of it’s opposite.
+You will see conflicts everywhere in life, and with this guide you’ll see it on a more basic level.

 Let’s have a look at 3 different ways that you can bring this type of tension into a photo.

-If you are creating conflict in photos with bold colours, then look at using the complementary ones.
+If you are creating photos with bold colours then look at using the complementary ones.
 Imagine if you’re photographing a red rose, looking for green tones to surround it (this is really easy in nature).

-There are two ways to look at creating conflict in photography through shapes – either in form or size.
+There are two ways to look at adding conflict in photography through shapes – either in form or size.
 Let’s break it down again.

-Shapes can either be hard-edged (squares, triangles, rectangles etc) or soft-edged (circles, ovals).
-Posing two objects with clear, opposing shapes next to each other is a great example of conflict.
+Shapes can either be hard-edged (squares, triangles, rectangles etc) or soft edged (circles, ovals).
+Posing two objects with clear, opposing shapes, next to each other is another great example of conflict.

-But take this same thinking outdoors and look where calm puddles of water sit on hard rocks, or snow has fallen on rough branches.
+But take this same thinking outdoors and look where calm puddles of water sit on hard rocks, or snow have fallen on rough branches.

-It’s such a simple thought process when shooting, but it makes a big difference to your final photos.
-You may already have that creative eye engaged, and you look at objects in terms of colour, shape or texture – which is fantastic.
+It’s such a simple thought process when shooting but it makes a big difference in your final photos.
+You may already have that creative eye engaged and you look at objects in terms of colour, shape or texture which is fantastic.